Stezzle/traktor-visuals/README.md

 | Mount path | `/` |
 | Password | `traktor123` |
 | Format | `Ogg Vorbis, 44100 Hz` |

+*  NOTE: The password can actually be anything — the server accepts any value — so users who already have something set in Traktor's Broadcasting preferences don't need to change it.

 5. Click **Apply** and close Preferences
 ### Step 3 — Get a YouTube API Key (free)